Or maybe the second word in the title should be “Shouldn’t”!

 When AI is used to create artistic works guided by a human who writes a properly descriptive “prompt,” is the unique result creative?
 Absolutely.
 Is it (to use a legal term) copyrightable?
 Well, there’s a good question that has not definitively been answered by those who definitively answer such questions.
 No, not the U.S. Copyright Office (at the Library of Congress), but rather the courts.

 The original arresting “photo” here came from my imagination …as described to a computer program (aka AI).
-I paid for a lifetime subscription * to a company that provides the same sort of tool described above, so I have money into it.
+I bought access from a company that provides the same sort of tool described above, so I have money into it.
 My prompt was “Steampunk Nicola Tesla portrait head and shoulders retro super-realistic, by HP Lovecraft, Cyberpunk, photo” (where “HP Lovecraft” is a style of art, even though he was a writer, not a graphical artist).

 The first result was OK, but too freaky, if you can believe that.
 I added the “retro” and tried again, and got the amazing result you see here.